 Certain skin types are more prone to increased sensitivity in the summer - the combination of heat, chlorine, and sun can cause damage to your skin that is important to repair come Fall.
 Calm your skin with our Soothing Lotion, which includes calming ingredients like aloe, calendula and Manuka honey while promoting collagen synthesis thus reducing fine lines, smoothing of pores and wrinkles.

 Use a Face Mist

 Dry summer and winter air are common hydration culprits, especially when indoors.
 By using a face mist, you will be adding water and other minerals onto your skin that can help it combat the moisture-depleted air.
 Our All-Calm Face Mist is made with Black Oat Extract, rice water, and lotus water to help reduce transepidermal water loss while providing soothing properties.
-We have also added niacinamide and hyaluronic acid to inflammation and long-lasting hydration.
+We have also added niacinamide to combat inflammation and to help reduce redness and pigmentation.

 Moisturize your Skin

-Summer heat and humidity cause your skin to produce more oil, while fall's cooler, drier weather can strip skin of oil and moisture.
+Summer heat and humidity causes your skin to produce more oil, while Fall's cooler, drier weather can strip skin of oil and moisture.
 Switching to a richer moisturizer will give your skin the extra hydrating boost it needs.
-Use our Protective Cream for any dry spots, or even as an overnight mask.
-After your nighttime routine, put your hair up in a bun, dab a thick layer of the Protective Cream over your face, and proceed to let the calm vibes flow.
+Use our Protective Creamfor any dry spots, or even as an overnight mask.
+After your nighttime routine, put your hair up in a bun, warm a small amount of our Protective Cream between your fingers, and proceed to massage into your skin.
 Wake up in the morning with soft, dewy and hydrated skin!